StackVista/stackstate-docs/configure/propagation.md

 #### Element properties and methods

-{% hint style="danger" %}
-Available for use in async and synchronous functions.
+The `element` properties and methods listed below can be used in async and synchronous propagation functions.
-{% endhint %}

 - `element.name`<br />Returns the name of the current element.
 - `element.type`